Article written by Elisa

 The Loire Valley Castles are stunning in all seasons, but they are especially beautiful when the fall colors cover their parks and gardens.
 Château de Chambord and its domain is the first to come to mind, but Cheverny, Chenonceau, and Villandry, with their magnificent French-style gardens, are also worth visiting.

 For the perfect Loire Valley itinerary, visit one or two of the most popular castles and then drive off the beaten path to explore other lesser-known castles along the banks of the Loire.
-Some of them are home to autumn gardens whose glowing colors contrast with the white stone of the buildings.
+Some of them are home to amazing autumn gardens whose glowing colors contrast with the white stone of the buildings.
 And it is even more remarkable when the reflections of the Loire mingle with it.

-The castle featured in the picture is Château de la Bretesche, in the Loire-Atlantique department (so the lower part of the Loire River).
-If you like it, you can sleep there.
+The castle featured in the picture is Château de la Bretesche, a château hotel in the Loire-Atlantique department (so the lower part of the Loire River).
+Click here to book your stay in this amazing château

 4. Epicurean Getaway in a Wine Estate